• OpenMindTours on Instagram

 This ancient Roman temple dedicated to all the gods is famous for its imposing concrete dome, the largest in the world at the time of its construction, and for the oculus, a circular opening in the ceiling that illuminates the interior.
 The entrance to the site is accessible thanks to a ramp that leads inside the temple, eliminating the need to climb steps.
 Inside, the space is large and free of architectural barriers.

 The accessibility of Rome's monuments represents a major challenge, but also an opportunity to make the city more inclusive and welcoming to all its visitors.
 While some historic attractions may present architectural barriers, many initiatives and projects are underway to improve accessibility make the rich cultural heritage of the Eternal City fully usable for everyone.
 It is essential, therefore, to plan your itinerary in advance.
-Relying on an accessible tour with experienced guides trained to handle any critical accessibility issues will allow you to fully enjoy the wonders of the Eternal City without limitations and concerns.

 You may also be interested ...